 More than just a popular seafood delicacy, oysters play a big role in global ocean health.
 Recycling oyster shells is important for future generations of oysters, helping to ensure not just a food source but also natural diversity and a healthy ecosystem.

-The small shellfish are water filtration powerhouses.
-Adult oysters can filter impurities from more than 2 gallons of water per hours and their reefs provide habitat for fish, shrimp, crabs, and other sea life while controlling erosion of surrounding shorelines.
+The small shellfish have a tremendous ecological value in making our waters healthier.
+As it feeds by pumping water through its gills, a single oyster can filter as much as 50 gallons of water a day, removing excess nutrients, sediments, and other contaminants.
+Their reefs provide habitat for fish, shrimp, crabs, and other sea life while controlling erosion of surrounding shorelines.

 They are also prolific reproducers.
 Adult oysters release millions of fertilized eggs in the summer months.
 During their development, young, free-swimming oysters may travel great distances from where they were originally released, but they need one vital component in order to survive: the shells of their ancestors.

 Why It’s Important to Recycle Oyster Shells

 The concept may sound strange, but in order to reach full maturity, young oysters must attach themselves to a hard substrate — ideally another oyster shell.
 If no suitable surface exists, the young oyster will die.

 In areas where oysters have grown freely for generations, this is just another part of the circle of life.
 But the waterways where oysters are harvested have been faced with oyster shortages because of a lack of empty shells and hard surfaces for young oysters to call home.

 The Billion Oyster Project in New York Harbor aims to restore historic oyster reefs to the state they were over 400 years ago and bring back habitats for thousands of other species in the process.
 The project is using reclaimed and recycled oyster shells to help oysters thrive.
 Thriving oysters can help filter nitrogen pollution from the water.
 So far, the project has restored 75 million live oysters to the region.